ryancrum/bifrost/README.md

 ### SSL

-Bifröst includes implicit FTP/SSL support.
+Bifröst includes explicit FTP/SSL support.
 To use this functionality, just add some additional startup options to the start_link call.

 - `ssl` should be `true`.
 - `ssl_key` should be the path to the PEM-encoded private key file.
 - `ssl_cert` should be the path to the PEM-encoded certificate file.
-- `ssl_ca_cert` should be the path to the CA's PEM-encoded certificate file.
+- `ca_ssl_cert` should be the path to the CA's PEM-encoded certificate file.

 ### UTF-8